-After a stint at art college, she formed the short-lived folk-indie band La Honda in 2000, but after the band split, she was forced to take on several odd jobs including fixing iPods, teaching, and selling advertising space.
+After a stint at art college, she formed the short-lived indie folk band La Honda in 2000, but after the band split, she was forced to take on several odd jobs that included fixing iPods, teaching, and selling advertising space.
 Having moved to London to pursue her dreams of a solo career, she adopted a stage name inspired by the author Rumer Godden, and began performing in various clubs.
 At an open-mike night, she caught the eye of TV music composer Steve Brown, the house bandleader in Alan Partridge's Knowing Me, Knowing You, and the pair began work on her debut album.
 In 2010, she signed to Atlantic Records, supported Joshua Radin on his U.K. tour, and was personally invited by Burt Bacharach to sing for him at his California home.
 Her first single, "Slow," became one of the most requested tracks on Radio 2, and reached number 16 in the U.K. charts.
-The full-length album Seasons of My Soul gained release in November of that same year.
+The full-length album Seasons of My Soul was released in November of that same year.
 In 2011, she was nominated for several Brit Awards, and won a U.K. Asian Music Award for Best Alternative Act.
 She also recorded a song for the soundtrack to the film Johnny English Reborn.